Top 5 4th Quarter Trades of Al - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Altus Wealth Group LLC bought 14,506 shares of ARCA:IWF for a total holding of 47,285.
-The trade had a 2.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $219.59.
+Alhambra Investment Partners LLC reduced their investment in ARCA:RWO by 64,221 shares.
+The trade had a 1.89% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.14.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell 1000 Growth ETF has a price-earnings ratio of 25.76 and a price-book ratio of 8.73.
+In terms of valuation, SPDR Dow Jones Global Real Estate ETF has a price-earnings ratio of 15.80 and a price-book ratio of 1.44.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.